anshrpr/easy-spa/README.md

 ```js
 var numbers = State.get("numbers");
 ```
+> Note, State.get returns a deep copy of the original object.
+Modifying the returned object will not affect the one set in the State.
+Also, State.set deep copies the passed object before overriding the existing state which has the same effect as State.get.
+All this is just to avoid mutations, as mutations are ugly, except when its X-Men.

 And lastly, subscribing to a state inside a component callback (`init` or `update`)
 ```js